mmistakes/minimal-mistakes/_posts/technicalwriting/2015-08-23-upload-backup-your-files-to-amazon-s3-with-powershell.md

 #### Copy all files in a directory ####

-To **copy all the files in a directory**, use a command similar to the following:
+To copy all the files in a directory, use the following command.

 ```powershell
 Write-S3Object -BucketName Backups -Folder “C:\Pictures\Family” -KeyPrefix “/Pictures/Family”